-Voltage Test
+Line Voltage Test

 A Voltage Check is necessary to identify a potential problem with the supply to the control.

 This could be caused by an improperly sized or faulty transformer, faulty load coils or low entry voltage.
 Follow this procedure:

-- 1. Monitor the L1-L2 supply throughout a complete burner cycle.
-The acceptable voltage range is 102V-132V.
-At no time during the cycle should the voltage dip below the minimum level. - 2.
-Check other load terminal (M/L2, 5/L2, 6/L2, 7/L2) for voltage at improper times or improper values.
+- 1. Monitor the L1-L2 mains supply throughout a complete burner cycle.
+The acceptable voltage range is 102V-132V (211VAC to 253VAC).
+At no time during the cycle can the voltage dip below the minimum level. - 2.
+Check other load terminals (M/L2, 5/L2, 6/L2, 7/L2) for voltage occurring at improper times or improper values.